Rajadhani (2011 film)

 This movie is one of the underrated movies of Yash's career.
 The movie highlights how youths tend to lose their way in society due to wrong parenting and support of corrupt government officials.
 As a consequence, their contribution to society becomes negative.

+Plot

+Raja, Jaggi, Dhamu, Nithya and Vinay are unemployed and good for nothing.
+All of them belong to a middle and lower middle class family.
+Yet nobody seems to take up their family's responsibility.
+One day, all of them get into a petty fight and Inspector Ajay takes them to his custody.
+This is seen by Soumya, Raja's lover who was coming to his house with her father to discuss their marriage.
+She immediately tells her father to return home.